BushraBahumdain/Library-Program/README.md

 ![Login](Login.PNG)

-This is the home interface that shows the menue of the program functions.
+This is the home interface that shows the menu of the program functions.

 ![Home_page](Home_page.PNG)